Hall of Fame

 Historical Society Hall of Fame

-Thanks to the unrelenting efforts of Jerry Jones, Dolores Ebner, Donald Ebner and Martin Burdick, Ken-Caryl residents are able to enjoy a piece of Colorado Gold Rush history right in our own neighborhood.
+Thanks to the unrelenting efforts of Jerry Jones, Dolores Ebner, Donald Ebner, Martin Burdick and Jim Antes, Ken-Caryl residents are able to enjoy a piece of Colorado Gold Rush history right in our own neighborhood.
 They have been honored for their efforts by being elected as members of the Ken-Caryl Ranch Historical Society Hall of Fame.
 The nomination was made by the Historical Society and approved by the Ken-Caryl Ranch Master Association Board of Directors.

 Hall of Fame Inductees